Oekaki-Connect/abstract-streamer-bot/README.md

 - **Bot fails to connect**:
   - Double-check `.env` credentials (`STREAM_API_KEY`, `STREAM_AUTH_KEY`).
-  - Confirm the `STREAMER_USERNAME` is correct and active in the Oekaki/Abstract Portal.
+  - Confirm the `STREAMER_USERNAME` is correct and active in the Abstract Portal.
 - **Bot messages have no effect**:
   - Verify the bot’s user ID matches `APP_WALLET_ADDRESS`.
 - **Cannot activate venv on Windows**: